DistributedClocks/JVector/README.md

 org.github.com.jvec.msgpack
 ```

-To use JVector simply include the jar file contained in lib or the raw source files.
+To use JVector simply include the jar file contained in lib/ or use the raw source files.

 You can compile your project by importing the following package:
 ```